• Skip to content

 Will you attend future classes?
 Another goal of a successful class is to have students who will participate in future training opportunities.

 What would change to make the class better?
-This is a loaded question but can provide insight into the training that you may not have otherwise gotten.
+This is a loaded question but it can provide insight into the training that you may not have otherwise gotten.
 For instance, a student may shed light on new technologies that could enhance the training experience.

-These are basic questions that can be customized to any in-house training and can be formatted in a word document for a professional presentation.
+These are basic questions that can be customized to any in-house training and can be formatted in a Word document for a professional presentation.

 If you are a member, you can log in to access an edible copy of a training evaluation form here.